jlam55555-playground/lodash-examples/README.md

 # lodash-examples
 Learning how to use lodash

-Mostly just following along with the [reference page][1] and trying out most of the functions with some of my own examples.
+Mostly just following along with the [reference page][1] and trying out most of the (notable, interesting?) functions with some of my own examples.

 ### Build instructions
 ```shell script